anagolay/w3f-grant-support-repo/README.md

 - `segmentTime`: performance measurement of the time taken to execute the segment
 - `totalTime`: performance measurement of the time taken to execute the Workflow up to the current Segment

 >In Rust, these fields are exposed as getters from the interface `SegmentResult`.
-In order to deal with the type variance in input and outputs, Rust makes use of type [Any](https://doc.rust-lang.org/std/any/index.html), whose reference can be downcast to the expected type.
+To deal with the type variance in input and outputs, Rust makes use of type [Any](https://doc.rust-lang.org/std/any/index.html), whose reference can be downcast to the expected type.

-For a more detailed explanation visit the [Workflow article execution section](todo-workflow article).

 ## Nodejs demo app - Part 1
-Before you start with the demo follow [Building the Operations and Workflow](#building-the-operations-and-workflow) because this will explain you how to get to the correct workflow cid.
+Before you start with the demo follow [Building the Operations and Workflow](#building-the-operations-and-workflow) because this will explain to you how to get to the correct workflow CID.

 Please follow the [README.md](./demos/nodejs/README.md) in the nodejs demo directory.

 ## Rust demo crate - Part 2

-Before you start with the demo follow [Building the Operations and Workflow](#building-the-operations-and-workflow) because this will explain you how to get to the correct workflow cid.
+Before you start with the demo follow [Building the Operations and Workflow](#building-the-operations-and-workflow) because this will explain to you how to get to the correct workflow CID.

 Please follow the [README.md](./demos/rust/README.md) in the rust demo directory.

 # Building the Operations and Workflow
 To run the demos, you need the generate the source code and artifacts.
 If this would be a real-world scenario, you would get them via a package manager, since this is a self-containing support repo, you need to build them yourself.

-I used the gitpod but you can use the devcontainer, the `workspace` paths will be different, the devcontainer will have `/workspace` instead of
+> The snippets are taken from the gitpod, you can use the devcontainer as well, the `workspace` paths will be different, and the devcontainer will have `/workspace` instead of
 `/workspace/w3f-grant-support-repo`.

 For the simplicity of the executions, I will add only outputs in the correct order for you to see and execute the first lines.